 A cultural and social treasure supported by the community

-Through the generosity of hundreds of donors, patrons, and volunteers, Sun Valley Music Festival thrives as the largest admission-free symphony in the country.
+Through the generosity of hundreds of donors, patrons, and volunteers, Sun Valley Music Festival thrives as the largest privately supported, free-admission orchestra in the United States.
 Financial contributions large and small, countless volunteer hours, and the hospitality of the many families who host musicians in their homes, all come together to make the Festival a vibrant, shared, community enterprise.

 Share in supporting your Festival